SkyWes/Better-Bitcoin-Volume/README.md

 1. Add the indicator to the chart first.

-2. Give it a few seconds to update, the web scrape takes a few seconds.
+2. Give it a few seconds to update, the web scrape takes 2-4 seconds.
+Once complete, chart will update on next tick.